Fort Loudoun (Tennessee): Construction

 John William Gerard de Brahm, a German-born engineer who had overseen the repair of the fortifications of Charleston, was tasked with designing the fort.
-De Brahm and Demeré constantly bickered over the fort's location and design.
+De Brahm and Demeré argued over the fort's location and design.
 Demeré favored a site selected earlier that year by a scout named John Pearson, but De Brahm rejected the site as too exposed.
 He favored a site further upstream that offered a commanding view of the river, but Demeré disagreed, saying the site lacked suitable land for the garrison to grow crops.
 Demeré reported that De Brahm, incensed, took out his pistol and offered it to Demeré to shoot him in the head.
 The two eventually agreed on the current site of the fort, near the confluence with the Tellico River, as a compromise.

 Construction of the fort began on October 5, 1756.
 De Brahm's design was more elaborate than a typical frontier fort.
 It was diamond-shaped with bastions at the corners, each of which contained three cannons.
-As the fort was built on a hill slope, two of the bastions were atop the hill, and two were closer to the bottom, with the walls sloping downward.
+As the fort was built on a hill slope, two of the bastions were atop the hill and two were closer to the bottom, with the walls sloping downward.
 The bastions were named for the King George II, the Queen of Great Britain, the Prince of Wales, and the Duke of Cumberland.
-The walls were 300 ft in length, and surrounded by a ditch, a yard deep and 10 ft wide, which was planted with a honey locust hedge.
+The walls were 300 ft in length and surrounded by a ditch a yard deep and 10 ft wide, which was planted with a honey locust hedge.

 Throughout November and December 1756, Demeré and De Brahm continued to squabble over the fort's design.
-Demeré disliked De Brahm's original design for outer and inner palisades, and thought De Brahm's plans for two smaller auxiliary fortresses near the river were too complex.
+Demeré disliked De Brahm's original design for outer and inner palisades and thought De Brahm's plans for two smaller auxiliary fortresses near the river were too complex.
 The two also disagreed on whether or not to discharge the provincials.
 De Brahm argued that the construction work was nearly complete and the provincials no longer needed, and Demeré disagreed, stating the fort was still uninhabitable.
 On December 24, 1756, De Brahm, stating the fort was essentially finished, abruptly left for South Carolina, drawing a strong rebuke from Demeré.
 The nonplussed Cherokees referred to De Brahm as "the warrior who ran away in the night."